lperez37/restore-family-photos-replicateai/README.md

 ![Sample](sample.png)

 One of those 'scratching my own itch' type of Github repo.
 A comprehensive solution for restoring and enhancing old photographs using open-source AI models on rented GPUs.
 This suite combines colorization and face restoration techniques to breathe new life into your old family photos.

 Just did a batch of c.
-350 family photos and
+350 family photos and that costed me less than 1 dollar on a expensive datacenter Nvidia L40S GPU (USD 3,51 per hour) via Replicate.

 ## Features